 The fight against climate change, which results from the increase in the concentration of greenhouse gases (GHG) in the atmosphere, is recognised by our societies as one of the major challenges of this century.
-The Paris Agreement signed at COP21 in 2015 is evidence of a growing global momentum that prioritises the accelerated development of concrete solutions to address these threats.
-The Paris Agreement established the principles of a new international framework as well as a high level of ambition in the short and long term: to limit global warming to well below 2°C, preferably 1.5°C, compared to pre-industrial levels.
+The Paris Agreement signed at the COP21 in 2015 is evidence of a growing global dynamic that prioritises the accelerated development of concrete solutions to address these threats.
+The Paris Agreement established the principles of a new international framework and a high level of ambition in the short and long term: to limit global warming to a level well below 2°C, preferably 1.5°C, compared to pre-industrial levels.

-Energy use is responsible for 60% of global GHG emissions.
+Energy use (including industry) was responsible for 69% of global GHG emissions1 in 2020.
 While energy is a major source of emissions, it is also an essential part of the solution.
-The transition undertaken by the energy sector is the first response to the climate issue.
+The transition undertaken by the energy sector is the primary response to the climate issue.

 Aware of these challenges, the Group is actively involved in the fight against climate change and supports the Paris Agreement.
-Climate change is at the heart of its transformation strategy: ENGIE is committed to significantly reducing its emissions, in particular through the development of activities that contribute to the energy transition, in consultation with and with respect for local partners, and by putting in place climate change resilience measures.
+Climate change is at the heart of its transformation strategy: ENGIE is committed to significantly reducing its emissions, in particular through the development of activities that contribute to the energy transition, in consultation with and with respect for local partners, and by implementing climate change resilience measures.
 The Group has set itself ambitious emission reduction targets, in the medium term (2030) and long term (2045), for its direct and indirect emissions.
-In early 2020, ENGIE obtained SBT certification, validating the conformity of its projected development for 2030 to a trajectory compatible with the Paris Agreement.
-Since then, the Group has committed to a "well below 2°C" trajectory by 2030 and to being Net Zero Carbon for all its direct and indirect emissions (scope 1, 2 and 3) by 2045.
+In February 2023, ENGIE obtained the SBT certification, validating the conformity of its projected development for 2030 with a "well below 2°C" trajectory compatible with the Paris Agreement.
+The Group has also committed to be Net Zero Carbon for all its direct and indirect emissions (scope 1, 2 and 3) by 2045.

-This determined commitment to reduce our emissions by 2030 is a step towards longer-term neutrality: neutrality that we are looking at both in our own operations, in the behaviour of employees and our value chain, and in supporting the decarbonisation of our customers.
+This determined commitment to reduce our emissions by 2030 is a step towards longer-term neutrality:

+neutrality that we are looking at both in our own operations, in the behaviour of employees and our value chain, and in supporting the decarbonisation of our customers.

 Action against climate change is part of our broader policy response to environmental challenges, and interacts with our actions to protect biodiversity.
 For the Group, it is also a question of supporting its customers and suppliers in reducing their emissions by proposing appropriate solutions.
 The reduction of GHG emissions is also an opportunity for the Group to conquer new markets and to enhance the value of some of its actions and investments that are in line with the reduction of emissions.

-The Group has also developed expertise in offsetting, which enables it to consider a process for neutralising residual emissions that it would no longer be able to reduce and to offer offsetting solutions to its customers.
+The Group has also developed expertise in offsetting, which enables it to consider a process for neutralizing residual emissions that it would no longer be able to reduce and to offer compensation solutions to its customers.

-Finally, climate change is a central issue for ENGIE insofar as the Group's supply chains, infrastructures and activities will be affected by the consequences of climate change.
-Climate impacts (droughts, fires, storms, extreme rainfall and floods, etc.) are likely to increase, while more gradual changes (rise in temperature, sea level, ocean acidification, etc.) are altering the environment in which economic players operate.
-The Group is mobilising to adapt to climate change by strengthening the resilience of its infrastructures and services and by mobilising its innovation capacities.
+Finally, climate change is a central issue for ENGIE insofar as its supply chains, infrastructures and activities will be affected by the consequences of climate change.
+Climate events (droughts, fires, storms, extreme rainfall and floods, etc.) are likely to increase, while more gradual changes (rise in temperature, sea level, ocean acidification, etc.) alter the environment in which economic players operate.
+The Group is mobilised to adapt to climate change by strengthening the resilience of its infrastructures and services and by mobilising its innovation capacities.